-- 15. Lead authorities and allocation of roles - 15.1 In order to achieve the objectives of the Board, the Parties may appoint one or more Lead Authority/ies for any of the functions under this Agreement.
-All governance arrangements will be in accordance with the CIPFA/SOLACE guidance for the time being and using the Lead Authorities standing orders and financial regulations. - 15.2 Staff from the Lead Authority or any other Authority are commissioned to provide services, advice and support to the Board and will continue to be employees of the relevant Lead Authority or said other Authority. - 15.3 Responsibility for the following support functions to the Board will be allocated to one or more of the Parties as Lead Authority as agreed by the Board from time to time: - (i) the provision of legal advice and services. - (ii) the provision of financial advice and services. - (iii) secretariat support and services. - (iv) communications support and services. - 15.4 In order to provide accountability for these support functions, the Board shall, at every Annual Meeting, appoint: - - (a) A Secretary - (b) A Treasurer - (c) Such other officer(s) as may be deemed appropriate.
+- 13.1 Scrutiny arrangements will be in accordance with the statutory provisions referred to in Schedule 4. - 14.
+Lead authorities and allocation of roles - 14.1 In order to achieve the objectives of the Board, the Parties may appoint one or more Lead Authority/ies for any of the functions under this Agreement.
+All governance arrangements will be in accordance with the CIPFA/SOLACE guidance for the time being and using the Lead Authorities standing orders and financial regulations. - 14.2 Staff from the Lead Authority or any other Authority are commissioned to provide services, advice and support to the Board and will continue to be employees of the relevant Lead Authority or said other Authority. - 14.3 Responsibility for the following support functions to the Board will be allocated to one or more of the Parties as Lead Authority as agreed by the Board from time to time: - (i) the provision of legal advice and services. - (ii) the provision of financial advice and services. - (iii) secretariat support and services. - (iv) communications support and services. - 14.4 In order to provide accountability for these support functions, the Board shall appoint: - - (a) The GMCA Head of Paid Service as Secretary - (b) The GMCA Treasurer as Treasurer - (c) Such other officer(s) as may be deemed appropriate.